joshmoody/codeigniter-twitterconsumer/README.md

 # CodeIgniter-Twitter Consumer

-Twitter API client that works with Application-only authentication
+Twitter API client that works with Application-only authentication for compatibility with the 1.1 API.
+Can expose tweets as RSS or JSON and restore shortened URLS.

 As of the 1.1 version of the [Twitter REST API](https://dev.twitter.com/docs/api), all requests require OAuth.
 On 11-Mar-2013, Twitter released Application-only authentication to allow